-Interest on member contributions is assumed to accrue at a rate of 2.75% per annum, compounded annually.
+Interest on member contributions is assumed to accrue at the most recent actual rate granted, or a rate of 0.22% per annum, compounded annually.

 Future Salaries

 The rates of annual salary increase assumed for the purpose of the valuation are illustrated in Table C-2.
 In addition to increases in salary due to merit and longevity, this scale includes an assumed 3.50% annual rate of increase in the general wage level of the membership.